VPN Troubleshooting

 • Have you tried to reboot your home network?

 • Do you have a 5ghz network connection?
-Some home networks come with 2.4ghz and a 5ghz.
-If you do you can try to connect to the 5ghz, so there is less interference?
+Some home networks come with a 2.4 GHz and a 5 GHz connection.
+If you do you can try to connect to the 5ghz, so there is less interference.

 Details